JackXueIndiana/R-Access-ADLS-with-Python-Reticulate-Package/README.md

 One thing I noticed is that the R version should be 3.5 and up to support the Reticulate source_python() function which is the core of our success.

+The python and R scripts are in https://github.com/JackXueIndiana/R-Access-Azure-Data-Lake-Store-with-Multi-Factor-Authentication